keobox/pingolo/README.md

 Ping an IP address service.

 My use case?
-Use this to ping form a container in k8s.
+Use this to ping from a pod in k8s.